helios12/DataScienceProjects/readme.md

 ### Projects
 Link: [Projects](https://github.com/helios12/DataScienceProjects/tree/main/projects)

+#### Project 4.
+Machine Learning - Classification
+The goal of the project is to build a classification model which would predict if a customer is likely to open a deposit with the bank.
+That is achieved by going through the following steps of the CRISP DM process: requirements analysis, data analysis, data preparation, building a model, model evaluation.
+See: [Project_4.ML.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/projects/project-4/Project_4.ML.ipynb)

+For more details see: [Project-4 -> readme](https://github.com/helios12/DataScienceProjects/blob/main/projects/project-4/readme.md)

 #### Project 3.
 Hotel reviews analysis
 The goal of the project was to perform data cleaning, exploratory data analysis, build a regression model and evaluate the quality of the model prediciton results.
 See: [Project-3.Hotel_reviews_analysis.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/projects/project-3/Project-3.Hotel_reviews_analysis.ipynb)